Dr Michael Shane Boyle, BA (Duke University), PhD (UC Berkeley), PGCAP (QMUL)

 Recent and On-Going Research

-My other research concentrates on the present using a variety of methods ranging from ethnography to live performance analysis.
-For example, my article in TDR: The Drama Review, which won the journal’s student essay prize, draws on oral history to study the conditions that led to the arrest and jailing of the renowned immigrant rights performance group, the VolxTheaterKarawane, during the 2001 G-8 Summit.
+My earlier research focused largely on the place of performance in contemporary social movements.
+For example, my article in TDR: The Drama Review, which won the journal’s student essay prize, drew on oral history to study the conditions that led to the arrest and jailing of the immigrant rights performance group the VolxTheaterKarawane during the 2001 G-8 Summit.
 In a series of essays on the prevalence of satirical performance in recent anti-capitalist movements, I turned to participant observation to research groups like the Yes Men and the UC Movement for Efficient Privatization.
-I have also published articles on gender and race in international performance, tackling topics such as feminist theatre in Ciudad Juárez and blackface performance in Germany.
+I have also published articles on gendered violence and racism in performance, tackling topics such as feminist theatre in Ciudad Juárez and blackface performance in Germany.

 Books in Progress

-“Container Aesthetics: The Infrastructural Politics of Shunt’s The Boy Climbed Out of his Face,” Theatre Journal (forthcoming 2016).
+“Container Aesthetics: The Infrastructural Politics of Shunt’s The Boy Climbed Out of his Face,” Theatre Journal 68:1, 2016.

 “Hans-Jürgen Krahl: From Critical to Revolutionary Theory,” with Daniel Spaulding, Viewpoint Magazine, October 2014.